SKCraft/Launcher/README.md

 This project is forked from SKCraft Launcher that provides an open-source Minecraft launcher platform for downloading, installing, and updating modpacks.

 I james137137 do not claim I am the author of SKCraft launcher.
-I have rename SKCraft launcher to Lolnet launcher as I have customized it.
+I have renamed SKCraft launcher to Lolnet launcher as I have customized it.

 All the changes have been committed and I (james137137) give full ownership to myself for my work